ppoiuy/spellcast-solver/README.md

 (annoying to do, maybe toggle button between the other 2 buttons for each tile?)

 exit other windows when opening a window?

+scrape 1 letter words and banned "profanity" words from word list